-There are extra steps many job seekers overlook because they either don’t realize their importance, or they don’t know how to go about them.
-These extras can count in your favor and may just help you land a great job—they can help to separate you from the rest of the applicants.
+There are extra steps many job seekers overlook because they either don’t realize the importance or know how to go about doing them.
+These extras can count in your favor and help you land an excellent job.
+They can help separate you from the rest of the job applicants.

 Focus on what you’ve been doing in the past few years, and work within a time frame of around ten years.
 If you are a career-changer moving from one field into another, you must uncover relevant skills and accomplishments to showcase your skills in your new field.

-Your Cover Letter
+Cover Letter Development

 Your cover letter ought to be professional, with a brief description of why you’re a good candidate for the job.
-Limit this to 2 paragraphs, as this is just intended to be a brief summary introducing your potential employer to yourself and your resume.
+Limit this to 2 paragraphs, as this is just intended to be a summary introducing your potential employer to yourself and your resume.
 In addition to your two paragraphs explaining your skills and accomplishments, you should also include a strong introductory and closing paragraph.
 Remember, you can alter your career goals and objective to fit the job you’re applying for.

-By asking informed questions, you are showing your interviewer that you’re a serious candidate for the job.
-If you feel like you’re a little weaker than you should be in some skills, then work on them in order to communicate your commitment to the company.
-Having a positive attitude will show during an interview; and sometimes a committed, positive candidate will be chosen over someone with better skills.
+By asking informed questions, you show your interviewer that you’re a serious candidate for the job.
+If you feel like you’re a little weaker than you should be in some skills, then work on them to communicate your commitment to the company.
+A positive attitude will show during an interview; many times, interviewers will choose an optimistic candidate with better skills.
 Attitude goes a long way.

 Thank everyone involved for taking the time to interview you and to consider you for the position.
-Also, remind them of your available skill sets for the job that you feel makes you a perfect candidate.
+Also, remind them of your available skill set for the job you feel makes you a perfect candidate.
 A customized thank-you letter looks professional and lets your employer know that you are still very interested in the position.

 Taking the correct steps at the right time, as with a simple thank-you letter, will send a positive message and demonstrates that you’re serious about your career and the company you’re applying to.

 Need additional help?
 Reach out to Candace for assistance!